JasmineArmoo/INST326-Final/README.md

 ## Project Overview

 The **Advertisement Placement Tool** is designed to help companies strategically place billboard advertisements by identifying the most cost-effective locations.
-Using publicly available data from 25 major U.S. cities, the tool calculates metrics such as **Audience Reach**, **Demographic Fit Score**, and **Cost Efficiency Score**.
+Using publicly available data from 25 major U.S. cities, the tool calculates **Audience Reach**, **Demographic Fit Score**, and **Cost Efficiency Score**.
 Users can customize inputs like age range, income, employed percentage, and budget, and the program recommends optimal locations based on these criteria.
 The results include a ranked list of cities, budget allocations, and a visual representation of cost efficiency.

-This project demonstrates the practical application of data analysis and budget optimization techniques, offering a streamlined solution for improving advertising strategies.

 ---

 ## Files in Repository

-1. **`main.py`**: Core Python program implementing all features of the tool.
+1. **`main.py`**: Python program implementing all features of the tool.
-2. **`demographics.csv`**: Sample data file our group created with city-specific information.
+2. **`demographics.csv`**: Sample data file our group did research on to create with city-specific information that will be used to assign optimal locations for the user.
 3. **`requirements.txt`**: Lists Python libraries required for the program.
-4. **`README.md`**: Documentation explaining the project and how to use it.
+4. **`README.md`**: This file, explaining our project and examples on how to use it.

 ---